CookedNick/Watchable/README.md

 }
 ```

-`@Observable` writes just like `@State`, except it stores the value in an implicit generic `ObservableObject` type. `Observing` takes care of unwrapping that and recomputing a view closure whenever its changed.
+`@Watchable` writes just like `@State`, except it stores the value in an implicit generic `ObservableObject` type. `Watching` takes care of unwrapping that and recomputing a view closure whenever its changed.

 This means `BedroomLabel` won't be computed on changes.
 Only the `Toggle` will be.

-[ObservableSample is a sample app](https://github.com/cookednick/ObservableSample) that demonstrates, side-by-side, the performance gains of using `@Observable` instead of `@State`.

 ## Installation